skygordon/PascalVOC-Training-Retinanet/README.md

 # PascalVOC-Training-Retinanet
 ## Using PascalVOC 2007 Images to Train Retinanet

 This was my first time training a machine learning model and my first time doing any object detection, so if you too are a beginner, I hope this notebook helps you.
-I tried to supply explanations and details about the diffeent keras functions being used, and tried to keep the training job as standard as possible for clarity.
+I tried to supply explanations and details about the different keras functions being used, and tried to keep the training job as standard as possible for clarity.

 I created this jupyter notebook with the goal of training the Retinanet model, by fizyr, which shows great promise in object detection.
 I used PascalVOC because it was a standard and already annotated dataset, that was in a easy format to use for this training.